stray-gr/senior-design/broker/README.md

 - broker/creds

 # TLS Cert Creation
-First, create the certificate authority's private key and cert.
+First, `cd` into the certs/ folder.
+Then, create the certificate authority's private key and cert.
 Make sure to set `<duration>` to the number of days the key and cert should be valid for:
 ```
 openssl req -new -x509 -days <duration> -extensions v3_ca -keyout ca.key -out ca.crt
 ```